TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 20/1 Chronicles 20.1.md

 ---

-And it came to pass, at the time of the return of the year, at the time when kings go out [to battle], that Joab led forth the army, and wasted the country of the children of Ammon, and came and besieged Rabbah.
-But David tarried at Jerusalem.
-And Joab smote Rabbah, and overthrew it.
+It happened, at the time of the return of the year, at the time when kings go out [to battle], that Joab led forth the army, and wasted the country of the children of Ammon, and came and besieged Rabbah.
+But David stayed at Jerusalem.
+Joab struck Rabbah, and overthrew it.